 Even before Peter preached to the Gentiles, the dead, unbelieving heart of a great persecutor of Christ's gathering, Saul of Tarsus, was quickened (made alive) by the Lord (Acts 9:1-31), because he was elected and destined to become God's chosen vessel, a special apostle to the Gentiles (Rom.
 11:13, 2 Tim.
 1:11).

 8. For the full period covered by the Acts of the Apostles, God's message continued to be the message of the millennial kingdom under the spiritual terms of the promised New Covenant.
 At this point in time, "the hope of Israel" was still the message the Holy Spirit was proclaiming (See Acts 26:6 and 28:20).
-As that dispensation drew to a close, and as Israel at Jerusalem and throughout the world willingly placed themselves outside of the Divine purpose, additional features of God's message, known as the "mystery," were revealed.
-This message had been kept secret from the beginning of time and was about to replace Israel's prophesied millennial kingdom blessing on earth.
+As that dispensation drew to a close, and as all Israel, at Jerusalem and finally at Rome, willingly placed themselves outside of the Divine purpose, God's longsuffering toward Israel would wear thin and finally result in Israel's prophesied earthly blessings being withdrawn.

 The kingdom rejected in finality